 You also need to factor in that numbness and tingling in the feet or hands is a common symptom of peripheral neuropathy, a condition that develops when nerves in the body’s extremities are damaged for various reasons.
 Diabetes is the leading cause of peripheral neuropathy although there are many other triggers too.1

 1. Bad Sleeping Posture

 Sleeping on one arm for too long can cause numbness in that arm.
 This happens because the excess pressure on the arm compresses the nerves in the area, leading to a feeling of numbness.

 2. Injury And Insect Bites

 If you have injured a nerve in the neck area, you may feel numbness along your arm or hand.
-Animal bites, seafood toxins, spider and other insect bites can all cause numbness and tingling.2
+Animal bites,

 3. Alcohol Abuse

 Long-term abuse of alcohol can cause numbness too.
 Nerve cells damaged over time because of excessive alcohol consumption cannot be repaired, but damage can be halted by giving up or reducing your intake of alcohol.
 Alcohol abuse usually leads to nutritional deficiencies and that cause peripheral neuropathy too.3

 Nerve damage and, subsequently, peripheral neuropathy can happen due to chemotherapy drugs, some blood pressure and heart medication, tobacco, exposure to toxins such as lead, arsenic, and mercury, and certain solvents and insecticides too.
 The problem usually subsides with medication adjustments and stopping exposure to the toxins.4